denisepen/Keto-Recipe-Finder/README.md

 Once you choose a recipe to view you will be give it's calorie count, fat, protein, and carb information.
 You will also be provided with a URL that you can use to be taken to the recipe's instructions.

 ## Usage
 To run this application it is necessary to first run bundle install to install all required gems and dependencies.
 Next run `ruby bin/keto-recipe`  or `bin/console` to begin the application.
-To end teh application type `exit`.
+To end the application type `exit`.